Can Virginia Gun and Concealed Carry Owners Still Get a Medical Marijuana Card?

 3. Virginia Does Not Share its Medical Marijuana Registry With the Federal Government

 The Virginia medical marijuana registry is not shared with the Federal government.
 As a matter of fact, no state that has legalized medical marijuana shares this information at the Federal level.
-This means that it will not come up on any Federal background checks.
+This means that it will not come up on Federal background checks.

 Virginia does require a criminal history check when purchasing a firearm, but this is only to ensure that you do not have outstanding warrants, active protective or restraining orders, or convictions that make you a higher risk for gun violence.